 Do you offer financial support?

-All students admitted to the PhD program receive full tuition coverage along with a monthly stipend for the first academic year, either through Teaching Assistantships, Research Assistantships, or fellowships.
+All students admitted to the PhD program receive full tuition coverage along with a monthly stipend for the first academic year; first-year graduate students are usually supported by a combination of departmental fellowships and research assistantships while they complete the academic teaching requirement.
 Students must be eligible to work in the United States in order to receive funding.
 After the first year, continued funding is provided for the duration of the PhD program, subject to the availability of funds for that purpose, as long as students remain in good academic standing.

 Does the stipend cover health insurance?